AndonLabs/turtlebot4_setup_pi5/README.md

 ```

 The script will automatically install ROS 2 Jazzy, TurtleBot 4 packages, and other important apt packages.
 It will also configure the RPi4 to work in a TurtleBot 4.
 Once complete, the RPi4 should be rebooted with `sudo reboot`.
 Then, run `turtlebot4-setup` to configure the robot with the setup tool.

+## Attribution
+This project is a fork of [TurtleBot 4 Setup](https://github.com/turtlebot/turtlebot4_setup) by Clearpath Robotics, Inc., licensed under Apache-2.0.